strongbox/strongbox-docs/Building-Strongbox-Against-Strongbox.md

 # Pre-requisites

-You will need to use the following Maven `settings.xml` file:
+You will need to use the following Maven settings file (that we've called `settings-strongbox-localhost` and placed under `~/.m2/settings-strongbox-localhost`):

 ```
 <?xml version="1.0" encoding="UTF-8"?>